 How to increase breast milk – 10 steps to success

-In my experience, I have found that In the early days and weeks of breastfeeding, many breastfeeding mothers start to worry about their milk supply.
-Often they feel that their supply is dropping and that they haven’t got enough milk for their baby.
+In the early days and weeks of breastfeeding, many breastfeeding mothers start to worry about their milk supply, often feeling their supply is dropping and they haven’t got enough milk for their baby.

-Once you have looked at that information, if it indicates that your supply HAS dropped a little, then here are ten ways of how to produce more breast milk!
+Only when you have considered all that information, will you be able to truly understand if your supply HAS dropped a little.
+If it has, then here are ten ways of how to produce more breast milk!

 The importance of a good latch

 First of all, your baby must latch well at the breast.
 If latched well, he is likely to get a far better mouthful of breast tissue and drain the breast better – and as milk comes off your breast, your body makes more.
 So latching is essential.

 It might seem obvious, but the second point is to increase your baby’s time at the breast.

 It’s common for breastfeeding mothers to schedule feeds.
 Some believe that this is a good thing to do, especially if they are reading parenting books that are very strict and disciplined.

 However, if your supply has dropped, it may be necessary to bring your baby to the breast more frequently to help boost your supply.
 Every one and a half to two hours throughout the day and at least every three hours at night will help to increase your milk supply.

 Also, bring your baby to the breast for all reasons, giving your baby comfort, warmth, as well as nutrition.
 By doing so, it will help to stimulate your supply.
 During this time of increased feeding at the breast, try to keep your baby close for two to three days, where you spend lots of time with your baby – lots of rest, lots of feeding – and remember to feed yourself as well!